caiusajml/electric-grid-prediction/README.md

 ## Overview

-`electric-grid-prediction` is a sophisticated tool designed to forecast electric grid load over a 24-hour period using synthetic data.
+`electric-grid-prediction` is a tool designed to forecast electric grid load over a 24-hour period using synthetic data.
 It leverages four distinct neural network architectures—Feedforward Neural Network (FFNN), Long Short-Term Memory (LSTM), Convolutional Neural Network (CNN), and Transformer—implemented in both TensorFlow and PyTorch frameworks.
 The project includes a Tkinter-based graphical user interface (GUI) that allows users to train models, evaluate their performance, and visualize predictions with ease.

 This project demonstrates proficiency in:
 - Libraries: numpy, pandas, pytorch, tensorflow(keras)